njordhov/droidbox/README.md

     lein droid new droidapp com.droid :activity DroidActivity :target-sdk 20 :app-name CljDroid

+If you use target-sdk 20 or later:

+Optionally change the neko/neko dependency to the latest version, e.g. ``3.1.0-beta1``

 If you use a target-sdk below 20:

 1. Open project.clj